 This course examines the application of law to critical Public Health issues affecting children and youth including the constitutional and statutory foundation of Public Health law, how legislative and regulatory decisions must negotiate the balance between individual rights and public good and the principles of parens patriae and state police powers.
 Case studies will illustrate the basis of Public Health jurisprudence at the national level.

-PH 420 Introduction to Health Management (1)- Offered Winter Quarter
+PH 420 Introduction to US Health Care System (1)- Offered Winter Quarter

 This course fulfills the Health Management core requirement.